rickballard/CoCiviumBackUp/legacy/Civium/insights/Insight_Story_Being_Noname_c2_20250801.md

 “Hey!”
 Noname frowned.

 “Don’t worry,” said the machine.
 “You could be far worse than stubborn.
-There are many, many Nonames in Civium.
+There are many, many Nonames in CoCivium.
 All humans start off as Nonames.
 You are just young, that’s all.
 Your name is coming.”

 “Yeah, that’s what everyone keeps telling me.
 But I need to know my real name, and I need to know now.
 And if you tell me, how will I know it’s mine?”